Local uniqueness of multi-peak positive solutions to a class of fractional Kirchhoff equations: The form and locations of multi-peak solutions

-Now we start to prove the rest results.
-First recall that, in the case of fractional Schr\"{o}dinger equations (i.e., $b=0)$, if $u_{\varepsilon}$ is a multi-peak solution, then $u_{\varepsilon}$ must be of the form
+Now we prove the remaining assertions.
+For comparison, recall that in the case of fractional Schr\"odinger equations (i.e., $b=0$), if $u_{\varepsilon}$ is a multi-peak solution, then $u_{\varepsilon}$ must be of the form